kevinkarbstein/GenomeXtract/README.md

 ```

 ### assembleOrgGenome
 **This script automatically extracts and compares gene features, and aligns plastid genome sequences from files downloaded from NCBI.
-It creates MaxLik trees using either RAxML or IQ-TREE.**
+Gene feature tables can be used to study gene loss in specific evolutionary lineages.
+The script also creates MaxLik trees using either RAxML or IQ-TREE.**

 ```
 # basic code: